-All competitors shall take their membership card with them to a competition.
 The membership card is the primary means of identification and should always be carried.
+If the card is not available (e.g. lost or not yet received) then other forms of photographic identification can be used.

-If the card is not available (e.g. lost or not yet received) then other forms of photographic identification can be e. used.
+If a competitor without documentation is allowed to race, they shall agree to produce it within a mutually agreed time to a member of the Organising Committee.

-Any competitor who cannot produce this document when requested by an official may be disqualified but can be replaced by a suitably qualified substitute (see 7-2-4b).
-If a competitor without documentation is allowed to race, they must agree to produce it within a mutually agreed time to a member of the Organising Committee.
 These provisions will not apply to an overseas club.